 - To encourage pursuit of interdisciplinary inquiries about cinema.

-Here is a summary of the curriculum for the Graduate Interdisciplinary Specialization in Film Studies:
+The curriculum for the Graduate Interdisciplinary Specialization in Film Studies includes:

 - 12 Hours spread over 4 courses, subject to coordinator's approval.

 - At least 9 hours from the IFSC Master and Supplemental Lists (see below).

 - At least 9 hours outside the student’s home program.

 - 6 hours at the 7000 level or above.

 - 3.4 GPA in the GIS and no grade lower than a “B” for these four courses.

 Eligible Courses: To qualify for the GIS in Film Studies, students must complete at least 9 credit hours in the courses from the Master and Supplemental lists.